Coloring and density theorems for configurations of a given volume: Introduction

-Here we show that the question in Problem~\ref{prob:main} has the negative answer.
+Note that the rectangles can be arbitrarily rotated.
+We are able to show that Problem \ref{prob:main} has a negative answer.

-\begin{theorem} It is possible to partition $\mathbb{R}^2$ into $25$ color classes such that none of them contains the vertices of a rectangle of area $1$. \end{theorem}
+\begin{theorem} There exists a Jordan-measurable coloring of the plane in $25$ colors such that no color-class contains the vertices of a rectangle of area $1$. \end{theorem}

-We have singled out the two-dimensional case in Theorem~\ref{thm:colorR2} above, because its proof is particularly elegant.
-However, with a bit more work one can show a natural generalization to higher dimensions.
+With a bit more work we will also establish a natural generalization to higher dimensions; see Theorem \ref{thm:colorRn} below.
+However, we have singled out the two-dimensional case in Theorem \ref{thm:colorR2} above, because its proof is elegant and constructive.

-\begin{theorem} For every integer $n\geq2$ there exists a finite coloring of the Euclidean space $\mathbb{R}^n$ such that there is no rectangular box of volume $1$ with all of its $2^n$ vertices colored the same. \end{theorem}
+\begin{theorem} For every positive integer $n$ there exists a finite Jordan-measurable coloring of the Euclidean space $\mathbb{R}^n$ with the following property: for every positive integer $m\leq n$ there is no $m$-dimensional rectangular box of $m$-volume equal to $1$ with all of its $2^m$ vertices colored the same. \end{theorem}

-In the proofs of these theorems, i.e., for any coloring constructed in this paper, we will choose each color class to be a countable union of Jordan-measurable sets.
-For this reason our constructions can also disprove some density theorems that could potentially hold for subsets $A\subseteq\R^n$ of positive upper density; see Remark~\ref{rem:hypercubes} for an example.
-Namely, in any partition of $\R^n$ into finitely many Lebesgue-measurable color classes, at least one of the classes needs to have strictly positive upper density.

-The purpose of this note is to motivate further questions related to Problem~\ref{prob:main}, which actually have positive answers and their proofs require more substantial tools.
-Some of these questions will be addressed by the author in the next version of this manuscript, which is still in preparation.
+The order of quantifiers is important again.
+The analogue of Theorem \ref{thm:colorRn} would not hold and Theorem \ref{thm:boxdensity} below would become trivial if the ambient dimension $n$ could depend on the number of colors used.
+One could find sufficiently large $n$ simply by the known fact that vertices of a unit cube (or any other rectangular box) form a so-called \emph{Ramsey configuration}; see \cite{Eetal1}.

+The minimal number of colors enabling a coloring of $\mathbb{R}^n$ with the property from Theorem \ref{thm:colorRn} grows at least exponentially in $n$.
+This is seen by taking $m=1$ and consulting the literature on the higher-dimensional Hadwiger--Nelson problem, a.k.a.\@ the chromatic number of $\mathbb{R}^n$; see \cite{FW81}.
+On the other hand, we will see that the number of colors needed in the proof presented in Section \ref{sec:Rn} grows superexponentially in $n$.
+It would be interesting to obtain reasonably sharp bounds on the cardinality of the minimal coloring.

+After the negative result in Theorem \ref{thm:colorRn} it is perhaps still possible that, for every finite coloring of $\R^n$, there exist monochromatic $m$-dimensional rectangular boxes of all sufficiently large $m$-volumes.
+We are able to show that this is indeed the case as long as $n\geq m+1$ and only measurable colorings are considered.
+In fact, we can even prove a density version of that result thanks to the fact that the techniques for studying large copies of finite configurations in sets of positive density have been developed substantially over the last $40$ years (cf.\@ the literature mentioned at the beginning of the introductory section).